Big Data Analysis Techniques: Creating New Perspectives

 IBM can be credited with originating this description of the properties of big data.
 When it comes to unstructured content, variety and veracity (meaning uncertainty – but that does not begin with V...) are the key challenges.
 They are addressed through adding structure and through normalization, but this needs to be done thoughtfully.

 Adding structure involves text processing, such as entity extraction, sentiment analysis, and categorization.
 These are developing sciences.
 The cheap processing power that elastic computing / Hadoop can provide will generate much innovation in text analysis during the next few years.
 But, it will never be an exact science, unlike the analysis of structured data.
-A different mindset and approach is needed where unstructured content is involved (see a 2009 blog about this concept, written by our Chief Scientist in 2009, Why Text Search Programming is Different).
+A different mindset and approach are needed where unstructured content is involved (see a 2009 blog about this concept, written by our Chief Scientist in 2009, Why Text Search Programming is Different).

 CREATING PERSPECTIVES TO ANALYSES